cloudevents/spec/cloudevents/extensions/bam.md

 - Description: Indicates if the instance of the transaction (`bamtxid`) has actually been completed, or if the transaction has somehow failed.
-  This is a mechanism to indicate a final completion or failure that is not captures by the model of the business process.
+  This is a mechanism to indicate a final completion or failure that is not captured by the model of the business process.
 - Constraints
   - OPTIONAL
   - if present, MUST be a boolean value